Stark tuning of telecom single-photon emitters based on a single Er$^{3+}$

 In this work, the external electric field generated by the electrodes is aligned along the crystal's D$_2$ axis.
 A series of voltages are applied to the electrodes, and the frequency shifts of individual Er$^{3+}$ ions are measured through PLE scanning.
 PLE spectra of ion 1 corresponding to different applied voltages are presented in Fig. 4a.
 It can be observed that the optical transition frequency shifts linearly along with the increased voltages.
 Since both $\Delta \bm{\mu}$ and $\textbf{L}$ in Eq.(1) are anisotropic and unknown, here the linear Stark effect is described empirically as $\Delta \nu $ = $s_{\hat{n}} E_{\hat{n}}$, where $\hat{n}$ represents the unit vector along the D$_2$ axis; $E_{\hat{n}}$ is the electric field strength, and $s_{\hat{n}}$ is the Stark coefficient.
 Due to technological limitations, the edge of the crystal is not suitable for gilding.
 As a result the PC is not in the center of the electrode, which can be seen in Fig. 1(c).
 Considering that the mode volume of the PC cavity is small, we approximate that the electric field at the center of the PC cavity is the electric field that the ion is experiencing.
 The values of $E_{\hat{n}}$ are then extracted with numerical simulation based on the input voltages. $s_{\hat{n}}$ of ion 1 is fitted as 19.8 $\pm$ 0.5 kHz/(V$\cdot$cm$^{-1}$).
 The fitted line is given in Fig. 4b.
 Fig. 4a also reveals that the linewidth of the single Er$^{3+}$ ion is slightly broadened as the voltage increases.
-This may be because the increased voltage have made the Er$^{3+}$ more sensitive to charge noise in its surroundings, which is similar to the phenomenon observed in color centers in diamonds \cite{de2021investigation,tamarat2006stark}.
+This may be due to the fact that the increased voltage has made the Er$^{3+}$ more sensitive to charge noise in its surroundings, which is similar to the phenomenon observed in color centers in diamonds \cite{de2021investigation,tamarat2006stark}.
+During the measurements the resonance frequency of the nanocavity experienced a persistent redshift of approximately 3 GHz/h, probably due to gas condensation \cite{dibos2018atomic}.
+To finish each PLE scanning in time, the corresponded frequency range of each curves in Fig. 4(a) is relatively narrow.
+Nevertheless, as shown in Fig. 3(a), the next peak in the redshift region is more than 300 MHz away from emission of ion 1, while the maximum tuning range for ion 1 is only 150 MHz.
+In addition, the frequency shift of these peaks has a linear dependence on the applied voltage.
+Therefore, these peaks displayed in Fig. 4(a) should all originate from ion 1.
+To recover the cavity resonance frequency for obtaining longer times for data acquisition, continuous laser light with a power greater than 100 $\upmu$W can be sent into the cryostat to sublimate the condensed gases on the nanocavity.